Party poopers are people that nobody wants around.

 Or two lovers who want to move forward.

-If they answer something along the lines of “it’s cool”, they are being nice and they want you to go.
+If they answer something along the lines of “OK”, they’re being nice and want you to go.

 And if you just leave, you can’t be too wrong.